 How do Sling TV packages compare to Hulu?

-Both Hulu and Sling TV have a plethora of live programming at relatively low costs, with Sling Orange providing access to over thirty channels for the very affordable price of $30 a month.
-Hulu + Live TV’s core package is $54.99, but offers more than twice the number of networks.
-Even if you decide to purchase Sling Orange + Blue at $45, Hulu has the highest ratio of channels to hard-earned dollars - marginally.
+Both Hulu and Sling TV have a plethora of live programming at relatively low costs, with Sling Orange providing access to over thirty channels for the tempting price of $35 a month.
+Meanwhile, Hulu with Live TV’s core package is $69.99, but offers almost twice the number of networks, and bundles in ESPN's and Disney's streaming platform.

-It’s a close-run thing.
-Sling TV surpasses Hulu with its affordability, “a la carte” flexibility and potential selection of 200 channels in comparison to just over 80.
-But, if your wallet can take the extra strain, Hulu wins as far as value for money is concerned, having thousands of television series and movies in addition to live TV functionality.
-You can read more about Hulu’s prices and subscription packages for further information.
+But, if your wallet can take the extra strain, Hulu wins as far as value for money is concerned, having thousands of hit OD movies, on top of live TV functionality, sports content from ESPN Plus and exclusive Hulu and Disney Plus originals.
+You can read more in our Hulu prices guide for further information.

 How do Sling TV packages compare to YouTube TV?

-How does the Sling TV price compare to HBO Now?
+How does the Sling price compare to other streaming services?